Sir Frederick Graham, 3rd Baronet: Early life

-The descendant of an old Cumbrian family, Frederick Ulric was born on 2 April 1820.
+The scion of an old Scots family seated at Netherby Hall, Frederick Ulric was born on 2 April 1820.
 He was the eldest son of Fanny Callander and Sir James Graham, 2nd Baronet, the British statesman who served as Home Secretary and First Lord of the Admiralty.
+A notable ancestor was Richard Graham, 1st Viscount Preston.
 He was a brother to Constance Helena Graham, Mabel Violet (wife of William Duncombe, 1st Earl of Feversham), Rev. Reginald Malise Graham, Helen Graham and James Stanley Graham.

 His paternal grandparents were Sir James Graham, 1st Baronet and Lady Catherine Stewart (eldest daughter of John Stewart, 7th Earl of Galloway).
 His maternal grandparents were Col. Sir James Callander of Ardkinglas and Lady Elizabeth Helena McDonnell (a daughter of Alexander McDonnell, 5th Earl of Antrim).

 Career

-Sir Frederick was a Cornet in the 1st Life Guards and a Capt. in the Westmorland Yeomanry Cavalry.
-He later served as attaché to Vienna in 1842 while his father was Home Secretary.
-In 1847 he travelled on an expedition with the North American fur brigade across the Canadian west.
+Graham was a Cornet in the 1st Life Guards and a Captain in the Westmorland Yeomanry Cavalry.
+Entering the Diplomatic service, he served as attaché to Vienna in 1842 while his father was Home Secretary.
+In 1847, he travelled on a hunting expedition across western Canada, documented in Notes of a Sporting Expedition in the Far West of Canada (published posthumously by Lady Graham in 1898).

 Upon his father's death on 25 October 1861, he succeeded as the 3rd Baronet Graham, of Netherby, Cumberland.
 He qualified as a magistrate for the county of Cumberland in 1861, served as Deputy Lieutenant and Justice of the Peace for Cumberland, and High Sheriff of Cumberland in 1866.

 Personal life

-Graham was married to Lady Jane Hermione Graham, daughter of Edward Seymour, 12th Duke of Somerset, and wife Jane Georgiana Sheridan.
+In 1852, Graham married his first cousin once removed, Lady Jane Hermione Seymour, daughter of Edward St Maur, 12th Duke of Somerset and his wife Jane Georgiana Sheridan – the Eglinton 'Queen of Beauty'.
+His mother, Lady Graham, and Lady Hermione's grandmother, Caroline Henrietta Sheridan, were sisters, daughters of Sir James Campbell of Craigforth and Ardkinglas, born Callander.
 Together, they were the parents of: